KABBALAH: GETTING BACK TO THE GARDEN

 Another account explains that the physical world came about from a spark, which expanded and gave birth through various points or emanations of the divine being, with Ein Sof descending through these points until the physical world resulted.
 According to some commentators, this original light was hidden in the Garden of Eden; according to others, it was hidden in the Torah (Matt, 14, 16).

-Another source states that there was originally energy, a Light whose essence was joy and fulfillment.
+Yet another source relates that originally there was energy, a Light whose essence was joy and fulfillment.
 In order to share this essence, the energy created a Vessel, which had an infinite desire to receive.
 The Vessel, however, received some of the Creator’s desire to share.
 This tension between a desire to give and a desire to receive shattered the Vessel, and the Light withdrew.
 This caused the cosmological big bang, from which matter emanated.
 The Light stepped back to allow the Vessel “time and space in which to evolve its own divine nature” (Y. Berg, 61).

 According to Rabbi David Cooper, Ein Sof “should not be called Creator, Almighty, Father, Mother, Infinite, the One, Braham, Buddhamind, Allah, Adonoy, Elohim, El, or Shaddai,” and “should never be called He”(Cooper, 65).
 These names are merely aspects of Ein Sof; we can only know Ein Sof in ways that transcend thought (Cooper, 67-68).